Recipes Made Easy

 • Preheat the oven to 200℃ (180℃ fan)/400°F /gas mark 6.

-• Place one sheet of the puff pastry on the work surface and spread the pesto evenly over the surface.
+• Place one sheet of the puff pastry on the work surface and spread 4–6 tablspoons of pesto evenly over the surface.
 Top with the second sheet of pastry.

 • Cut out a simple Christmas tree shape and transfer to a lightly greased baking sheet.
-Brush the surface of the pastry with beaten egg.
+Brush the surface of the pastry with a little beaten egg to glaze.

-• Cut the branches of the tree and sprinkle with parmesan cheese pressing gently onto the pastry.
+• Cut the branches of the tree and sprinkle with 25g (1oz) parmesan cheese pressing gently onto the pastry.

-• Twist the branches in alternate directions starting at the bottom and working up the try.
+• Twist the branches in alternate directions starting at the bottom and working up the tree.

 Notes

 Don’t waste the trimmings.
 Cut the trimmings into strips or star shapes and sprinkle with sesame seeds if desired.
-Bake on a operate baking sheet.
+Bake on a seperate baking sheet.

 Nutrition information is approximate and is meant as a guideline only.